 According to best practices and industry standards, a key indicator of quality treatment care is having valid and reliable measurement systems in place to track patients' response to treatment.
 In the absence of standardized metrics, it is impossible to adequately document treatment outcomes and demonstrate any kind of meaningful impact.
 National recognition of the importance of protracted outcomes monitoring is evidenced by a number of leading health care payers (e.g., Aetna, Anthem, Inc., Blue Cross Blue Shield, Cigna, Magellan Health, UnitedHealth Group, among others)—who collectively serve nearly a quarter of a billion patients—already showing their commitment to the “National Principles of Care” for the treatment of addiction.
 The Principles were derived from the U.S. Surgeon General’s Report on Alcohol, Drugs, and Health, and are backed by decades of empirical research.
 Of particular interest, 1 of the 8 guiding Principles specifically addresses the need for long-term engagement following the primary treatment episode with regular monitoring of outcomes to adjust the nature and intensity of care accordingly.

-The cost for writing one scientific article suitable for publication is determined at the discretion of Dr. Proctor.
+The cost for writing one scientific article suitable for publication depends on the scope of work.
 Total cost applies only to the work directly related to the production of the manuscript.
-That is, following manuscript completion, Dr. Proctor does not charge for the additional time required to identify an appropriate peer-reviewed academic journal, format the manuscript accordingly, revise if accepted for publication pending minor revisions, or identify another potential journal should the submitted manuscript initially fail to be accepted for publication.
+That is, following manuscript completion, Dr. Proctor does not charge for the additional time required to identify an appropriate peer-reviewed academic journal, format the manuscript accordingly per journal guidelines, revise if accepted for publication pending minor revisions, or identify another potential journal should the submitted manuscript initially fail to be accepted for publication.

 Documentation of Outcomes: With the current landscape concerning the delivery and reimbursement of substance use disorder treatment services, the ability for treatment providers to systematically monitor and document treatment outcomes remains of paramount importance.
 Treatment providers are increasingly being tasked with the expectation to not only measure patient performance, but to demonstrate the success of their clinical services.
-At the industry level, addictions treatment providers are operating in a highly competitive environment in which cost and efficiency are no longer be the main selling point; quality of services now takes precedence.
-At the patient level, individuals seeking addictions treatment care, as well as their families, are becoming increasingly more savvy and informed in their search for a treatment provider with documented evidence of effectiveness to ensure they achieve the best possible outcome.
-Routine outcomes monitoring with quarterly feedback regarding treatment effectiveness and patient satisfaction may also improve the overall quality of treatment care and ensure accountability to stakeholders by monitoring outcomes and maintaining treatment quality.
+At the industry level, treatment providers are operating in a highly competitive environment in which cost and efficiency are no longer the main selling point; quality of services now takes precedence.
+At the patient level, individuals seeking addiction treatment care, as well as their families, are becoming increasingly more savvy and informed in their search for a treatment provider with documented evidence of effectiveness to ensure they achieve the best possible outcome.
+Outcomes monitoring with regular feedback regarding treatment effectiveness and patient satisfaction can improve the overall quality of treatment care and ensure accountability to stakeholders by documenting outcomes and maintaining treatment quality.

-Reduces Staff Burden: Unfortunately, in the cost-conscious times in which many addictions treatment providers operate, it is unrealistic to expect counselors to routinely collect outcomes data from their caseload following treatment discharge in addition to their typical day-to-day clinical responsibilities.
-Despite the tremendous value in monitoring patients post-discharge and documenting outcomes, monitoring efforts are often hampered by using existing clinical staff to collect follow-up data considering that their primary responsibility understandably revolves around providing direct evidence-based patient care.
+Reduces Staff Burden: Unfortunately, in the cost-conscious times in which many addiction treatment programs operate, it is unrealistic to expect counselors to routinely collect robust outcomes data from their caseload in addition to their typical day-to-day clinical responsibilities.
+Despite the tremendous value in monitoring patients from baseline through post-discharge and documenting outcomes, monitoring efforts are often hindered by relying on existing clinical staff to collect data considering that their primary responsibility understandably revolves around providing direct evidence-based patient care.
 Engaging clinical staff in the process of monitoring patient outcomes can also be difficult.

-Cost Effective: Contracting your outcomes monitoring services is a viable, cost-effective option.
-AiRPRO™ affords you with an entire team of telehealth specialists and doctoral-level researchers with the capacity to conduct more thorough and frequent follow-up assessments than would be possible with existing program staff or alumni coordinators.
-In other words, most treatment providers who ask existing staff to contact patients and collect outcomes data often lack the capacity to handle the patient volume we can accommodate.
-In addition, AiRPRO™ offers quarterly reporting from a PhD-level clinical researcher and licensed clinical psychologist with the experience and qualifications necessary to produce timely, clinically-meaningful reports, who essentially serves as a personal consultant to your treatment program(s).
+Cost Effective: Contracting your outcomes monitoring services is a viable, cost-effective option, affording you with the capacity to conduct more thorough and frequent assessments than would be possible with existing program staff or alumni coordinators.
+In other words, most treatment programs relying on existing staff to contact patients and collect outcomes data often lack the resources to handle the patient volume possible with a contracted solution.
+With PRO Health Group, your treatment system can also benefit from regular reporting from a PhD-level clinical researcher and licensed clinical psychologist with the experience and qualifications necessary to produce timely, clinically-meaningful reports, who essentially serves as a personal advisor to your treatment program(s).

-Linkage back to the Provider: Routine contacts completed throughout the initial 1-year period post-discharge offers the added benefit of allowing our team to identify patients in crisis or those who may have recently relapsed.
+Linkage back to the Provider: Routine contacts completed during the primary treatment episode and continuing through 12 months post-discharge offers the added benefit of identifying patients in crisis or those who may have recently experienced a lapse or relapse.
 Such patients may be appropriate for placement at a higher level of care (e.g., residential, intensive-outpatient).
-Patients appropriate for—or expressing interest in—re-admission can therefore be live transferred to the provider’s Admissions Department to facilitate the process of re-admission without delay.
+Patients appropriate for—or expressing interest in—readmission can therefore be connected to the provider’s Admissions Department to facilitate the process of readmission without delay.

-Patient Support: Planned contacts initiated by our telehealth specialists provide patients support, direction, and personal accountability as they transition from the acute phase of care and leave the “safe” structured confines of treatment to return to their home environment (i.e., the “real world”).
-AiRPRO™ also allows the opportunity for exchanging program-specific information (alumni events, etc.), monitoring progress and patient adherence, recognizing complications and barriers to recovery early, and providing reassurance to patients throughout the continuing care treatment phase.
+Patient Support: Planned contacts provide patients support, direction, and personal accountability as they transition from the acute phase of care and leave the “safe” structured confines of treatment to return to their home environment (i.e., the “real world”).
+This also allows the opportunity for exchanging program-specific information (alumni events, etc.), monitoring progress and patient adherence, recognizing complications and barriers to recovery early, and providing reassurance to patients throughout the continuing care phase.
 Routine contacts with clinical staff in which patients receive ongoing support also has the potential to reduce stigma.